hwa95/Viewfinder/README.md

 <p>
   <b>Application Utility:</b><br>
-  Viewfinder will greatly reduce the required time in finding a desirable park.
+  Viewfinder reduce the required time in finding a desirable park.
 The efforts of personally visiting parks and collecting their own data is saved.
 Our application will allow users to only visit the best parks immediately.
-Our application will also keep users safe by providing information on which parks are safe to visit which is especially pertinent to users that plan on taking children.
+Our application will also keep users safe by providing information on which parks are safe to visit which is especially important to users that plan on taking children.
 </p>

 <p>